kperkins411/cpp-Cosmo/README.md

 And here is one where the game is being played.
 The games keeps track of the number of balloons Cosmo pops as well as the number of times Cosmo is hit by an Anvil.
 ![My image](https://github.com/kperkins411/cpp-Cosmo/blob/master/game.png)

-See [Description ] (https://github.com/kperkins411/cpp-Cosmo/blob/master/Project%205%20Balloon%20Pop%20CPSC%20427_FALL15.pdf)for full project description as well as hints.<br>
+See [Description ] (https://github.com/kperkins411/cpp-Cosmo/blob/master/Project%205%20Balloon%20Pop%20CPSC%20427_FALL15.pdf) for full project description as well as hints.<br>
 See ./Release/Cosmo.exe for a Complete working example of project<br>
 If you are a university instructor I will be happy to provide the complete source solution.